rudicarrilloypr/rudicarrilloypr/README.md

 - **Built With:** JavaScript, Node.js, HTML, CSS, Fortnite API.
 2. [Air Purity: MÉXICO](https://github.com/rudicarrilloypr/my-air-quality-app): mobile web application to check and provide Mexico's current air pollution quality and beautiful pictures of iconic Mexico places, coming from OpenWeather and Unsplash API.
 [Live Demo](https://airpurity-mx.netlify.app/)
 - **Built With:** React, Webpack, JavaScript, HTML, CSS, Node.js, Unsplash API, OpenWeather API.
-3. [Actions App](https://github.com/rudicarrilloypr/actions-app): mobile web application where you can manage your budget; you have a list of transactions associated with a category, so that you can see how much money you spent and on what.[Live Demo](https://actions-app.onrender.com/)
+3. [Actions App](https://github.com/rudicarrilloypr/actions-app): mobile web application where you can manage your budget; you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+[Live Demo](https://actions-app.onrender.com/)
 - **Built With:** ROR, Javascript, CSS, Bootstrap, Node.js.
 4. [Math Magicians](https://github.com/rudicarrilloypr/math-magicians): website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: Make simple calculations and get motivational quotes.
 [Live Demo](https://magos-matematicos.netlify.app/)
 - **Built With:** React, JavaScript, Webpack, HTML, CSS, Node.js.